 The aim of Food from the Forests is to collect more and more data on food forests every year, together with even more food forest owners.
 In this way, we can prove together even better that food forestry is a profitable, productive and regenerative alternative to traditional agriculture.

 Through the production of healthy and abundant food, food forestry contributes to the much-needed transition of the current agricultural system, the restoration of ecosystems and the reconnection of people and nature.

 And now..... action!

-- If you have a food forest and would like to contribute to the citizen science project of Food from the Woods, please read on at Food Forest Monitoring.
+- If you have a food forest and would like to contribute to the citizen science project of Food from the Forest, please read on at Food Forest Monitoring.

 - If you are planning to start a food forest and want to know more about revenue models for food forests, take a look at the four food forest themes.

 - If you want to make a liquidity forecast for your future food forest, download the budget tool

 - If you really want to learn in practice, consider one of our courses.